 - Stand the motorcycle upright on a horizontal surface.

 - Remove the radiator cap.

 - Check the coolant level in the radiator.

-s Coolant level (A) above the 10 mm (0.39 in) radiator fins
+10 mm (0.39 in) radiator fins

 - " If the coolant level does not match the specified value: - Correct the coolant level.